jean182/blog-182/src/pages/dark-que-te-quiero-dark/index.md

 This code uses the `useColorMode` hook, that it looks like an `useState` hook with steroids, which is the one that does the dirty work for you.
 Check the [source](https://github.com/system-ui/theme-ui/blob/90066c9786bc3acbb3eb49ee32386c57760625e8/packages/theme-ui/src/color-modes.js) to see how awesome it is.
 Offtopic, but looking through this source code is truly inspirational and gives you a lot of cool ideas.

 This approach is the easiest one to setup, and it will do the dirty work for you, because it can persist the choosen theme by storing the value in the local storage, `theme-ui` does it for you, less things to worry means you code happily.
-They also provide support for the `prefers-color-scheme` which we'll talk later.
-One of the cons found is browser compatibility, IE11 does not have support for `prefers-color-scheme` neither for css variables.
+They also provide support for the `prefers-color-scheme` which we'll talk later. ~~One of the cons found is browser compatibility, IE11 does not have support for `prefers-color-scheme` neither for css variables~~.

+**Update: They do offer the possibility of using the theme without css variables and the prefers-colors-scheme can be disabled** check this [section](https://theme-ui.com/color-modes#turn-off-custom-properties) of their docs.

 ## Loserkid